joaomendesln/GePECC/README.md

 ## Output

 The program outputs the signed formulas representing the exercises with comparable complexity to the one provided as input.
-The intermediate step regarding the extraction of minimal proofs is also outputed.
+The intermediate step regarding the search for minimal proofs is also outputed.

 ## Running the program